kanpov/ImprovedFood/COMPILE.md

 When choosing where to compile from you have 2 options:
 <ul>
-<li>'master' branch.
+<li>'main' branch.
 It's code is tested and works fine in 70-80% of cases</li>
 <li>'dev' branch.
 It's code is the latest and newest and can break your world or crash your game</li>
 </ul>
-I recommend 'master' branch for most cases.
+I recommend 'main' branch for most cases.

 # Prerequisites